The Project Leadership Mentor helping business managers lead technology projects using a simple CLARITY-COLLABORATION-CADENCE framework.

 At that point all the key players know and agree about where things are going.

-• Once there is clarity amongst the leadership about the purpose, end-state, high-level steps and schedule, then involve the team in a way that engages them and builds collaboration.
+• Once there is clarity amongst the leadership about the purpose, end-state, high-level steps, then involve the team in a way that engages them and builds collaboration.

-Deliverables: Clarify deliverables that are possible at the key steps.
+Deliverables: With the team, together define the deliverables that are possible for the outcomes at the key steps.

-Activities: Decide on what tasks and actions are to be taken to complete the deliverables.
+Activities: Collaborate with the team to decide on what tasks and actions are to be taken to complete the deliverables.

 Revise: Each time the team meets whether weekly or multiple times per week, review and revise the deliverables and activities with the team to make sure the high-level steps can be achieved.

-A lightweight weekly check-in creates more momentum than detailed plans that never get revisited.
+A lightweight weekly check-in and review creates more momentum than detailed plans that never get revisited.

 Consistency matters more than complexity when projects compete with day-to-day operations.